-BI-LEV: This setting is designed for use on sunny days when the air is only moderately warm or cool.
+In the LOWER mode, outside air will be brought in and sent through the floor outlets.
+The heater works best if you keep your windows closed while using it.
+The BI-LEV setting is designed for use on sunny days when the air is only moderately warm or cool.
 On days like these, the sun may adequately warm your upper body, but your lower body may not be warm enough.
+For the best results, slide the temperature control lever to the middle position, and then adjust it for comfort.